cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 which comes with the warning: _not recommended for production.
 It only implements basic security checks._
 But we will show a simple application, running safely on **localhost**.
-The application can later be found in the `examples` directory.

 Most modern web development is done with **frameworks**, which bundle libraries, conventions, and some "magic".
 The major ones for Python are Flask and Django: